UKCloud/maloja/maloja/doc/quickstart.rst

 ~~~~~~~~~~~~~~~~

 The console stores in memory each object you have identified by search.
 Refresh
-this buffer with the `clear` command.
+this buffer with the '`clear`' command.